About Nuclear Fusion: The Next Economics And Mining The Moon

 Inertial Confinement

 Typically lasers are used for energy production to provide nuclear fusion.
-However, success with this type of confinement has been overshadowed by a more favoured means of confinement.
+However, success with this type of confinement has been overshadowed by a more favoured means of restriction.

 Magnetic Confinement